sghpjuikit/player/README.md

 - file
 - http

-###media library
+###Media library

-Song database
+Song database:
 - small footprint: roughly about 10MB for 20000 files
-- big: 40000 no problem.
-The only drawback can be real-time library refresh speed.
+- big: 40000 no problem
+- fast: library is loaded into main memory.
 - no dependency: song files always store all data in their tag, moving or renaming files poses no problem
 - no inconsistencies: displayed song metadata can only be out of sync with real data if tag is edited by external application
 - no data loss guarantee: losing database has no effect at all, it can be completely rebuilt anytime.
 The library serves as a cache, rather than storage.